henriquenj/rendergirl/README.md

 Want to help?
 Know how to code?
 Have experience building plugins for one or more of the applications stated above?
 Fork my repository, pull requests are welcome.

+For additional information please visit the [wiki pages](https://github.com/henriquenj/rendergirl/wiki)

 **Notes on the source code**

 The only build system currently available is for Visual Studio 2013, located in the VS2013 folder.
-The compiled software has only the [Visual C++ Redistributable 2013] as dependency.
+The compiled software has only the [Visual C++ Redistributable 2013](http://www.microsoft.com/en-gb/download/details.aspx?id=40784) as dependency.
 The Raytracer.cl source file should be on the same folder as the compiled software.

 In order to compile the software, simply open the RenderGirlOpenCL.sln file and select a platform (either Win32 or x64) and press Build > Build Solution.
 The selected StartUp project should be always be RenderGirlApp if you want to run the software from inside Visual Studio.